ammamxitaryan-maker/mnemine/client/src/components/layout/README.md

-# Mnemine Layout Template System
+# NONMINE Layout Template System

-This layout system provides a comprehensive, responsive template for the entire Mnemine application based on modern CSS Grid and Flexbox patterns.
+This layout system provides a comprehensive, responsive template for the entire NONMINE application based on modern CSS Grid and Flexbox patterns.

 ## Core Components